HaydenDekker/spring-security-with-vaadin/README.md

 * Add the spring annotations, (@ComponentScan(), @EnableVaadin()).
 * Add an authorized IAM user to connect to DynamoDB, preferably using an ENV variable.
 * Manually create and declare the DynamoDB table in AWS.
 (Better control IAM user privilege)
-* Add secure routes spring annotation @secure and the required roles as you develop views
+* Add secure routes and the required roles as you develop views using SecurityUtils static add method.
 * Change master admin password - First time application start, if no users exist in AWS table app will create a temporary ADMIN password.